Pogus Caesar is a conceptual artist utilising multiple media. He was born in St Kitts, West Indies, and grew up in Birmingham, England.

 Caesar began his career as a pointillist painter, later photographing diverse communities worldwide.
 He has documented prominent figures and historical events such as the Handsworth Riots in 1985, a significant period of social unrest.
 He often reworks 35mm negatives into new forms, challenging the notion of religion, sex, history and identity from a Black British perspective.

-Considered an important visual record of black history, Caesar’s work has been exhibited widely and his photographs and artworks have been acquired by Victoria & Albert Museum, Mappin Art Gallery, Wolverhampton Art Gallery and Birmingham Museum and Art Gallery.
+Considered an important visual record of black history, Caesar’s work has been exhibited widely and his photographs and artworks have been acquired by National Portrait Gallery, Victoria & Albert Museum, Mappin Art Gallery, Wolverhampton Art Gallery and Birmingham Museum and Art Gallery.
 In 2004, he established OOM Gallery in Birmingham, which represents his photographic archive worldwide.

 Alongside his work as a photojournalist and artist, Caesar has also had a successful career in television.